The New Tanner

-The Acton/New Tanner is weekly newspaper publishing in Acton, Ontario, Canada, starting in 1992.
+The New Tanner was a weekly newspaper published in Acton, Ontario, Canada, from 1992 to 2020.

 History

 Paul Nolan, the founding publisher of The Acton Tanner, began publishing at 7 Mill Street East in downtown Acton, moving to 12 Church Street East within two years.
 Nolan’s family came from Glendalough in County Wicklow, Ireland, and Paul had an early taste of newspaper fame.
 The future publisher had appearances in the Acton Free Press in 1969 on his first day of school, and in 1972 for winning prizes at two fairs.
-A high school valedictorian, by 18 he was a Sports section editor of the Free Press.
+A high school valedictorian, by 18 he was a sports section editor of the Free Press.
 Two years later in 1985 he was publishing the weekly Acton Voice, and purchased The Standardbred News in 1988, a biweekly journal for harness horseracing and breeding.

 For the first three weeks of its existence the Acton Tanner was distributed freely to residents, its colourful masthead a bright blue that would rotate with other eye-catching colours over time.
 A Tuesday publishing schedule soon became Wednesdays, charging 60 cents for a 16-20 page issue or $26.40 per annum.
 Local events would be filed under The Grape Vine, and Constable [Bill] Riddle’s Corner featured safety tips, later being written by Constable Gerry George.
 Nolan himself wrote many articles, along with Frances Niblock as editor and Pat Giguere covering a seniors column.
 A paper-within-a-paper would appear as well, the Rockwood Miller.
 The Tanner gave more focus to local Acton information, with Nolan going so far as to butt heads with the Acton town council members.
 He felt the awarding of the annual advertising contract to The Georgetown Independent-Acton Free Press was “flawed in its logic”, and the council should be supporting the community newspaper, more widely read by locals than the broader, merged papers.
 There was chafing at the lumping in of Acton with Georgetown.
 Nolan’s editorials ranged from congratulating local sports teams, himself an avid soccer and hockey player, to calling out suspicious political dealings.
 This included a scathing article on Halton North N.D.P.
 MPP Noel Duignan, and his alleged “eight-page propaganda piece, camouflaged as a hometown tabloid newspaper, and promoting itself as the newsletter of the community.”